-Among the three sources of organic matter, SSOM showed the most homogeneous isotopic composition over time, which is unexpected as SSOM is often considered as a mixture of pelagic and benthic OM sources and consequently highly variable according to OM sources proportions and isotopic compositions SSOM appeared here as a complex mixture of low and high quality OM (Lefebvre et al., 2009; Rigolet et al., 2014).
+Among the three sources of organic matter, SSOM showed the most homogeneous isotopic composition over time, which is unexpected as SSOM is often considered as a mixture of pelagic and benthic OM sources and consequently highly variable according to OM sources proportions and isotopic compositions.
+SSOM appeared here as a complex mixture of low and high quality OM (Lefebvre et al., 2009; Rigolet et al., 2014).
 On one hand, it was characterized by i) pheophorbide a and pheophytin a, which are degradation products of chlorophyllide a and chlorophyll a, respectively (Brotas and Plante-Cuny, 1998; Cartaxana et al., 2003), ii) odd branched FA (such as ant15:0) and the 18:1n-7 indicating the presence of bacteria (Hubas et al., 2017; Jaschinski et al., 2011; Meziane et al., 1997) and iii) the long chain saturated fatty acids 22:0 which confirms the presence of a refractory terrestrial contribution in this environment (Canuel, 2001).
 On the other hand, SSOM exhibited the highest PUFA/SFA ratio most of the time (Table S1), suggesting higher quality/lability compared to SPOM and biofilm (Connelly et al., 2015, 2016; Parrish et al., 2005).
 This was confirmed by high Fucoxanthin / Chl a and Chl c / Chl a ratios which indicated a higher contribution of diatoms in SSOM than in SPOM and biofilm (Brotas and Plante-Cuny, 2003).
-Interestingly, fucoxanthin concentrations measured both in SSOM and biofilm were comparable to those observed on intertidal mud flats (Barranguet et al., 1997; Cartaxana et al., 2006).
-This blue-light absorbing pigment, and the very low light irradiance of our study site (0.01 %, Figure S1) strongly suggested that low light acclimated diatoms contributed to the SSOM at our study site (McGee et al., 2008).